alexagr/cf7-google-sheets/readme.txt

 * Check *View Log* in plugin **Settings** screen for detailed error trace

 == Changelog ==

+= 1.3 =
+* Refactor and clean-up the code for publishing to wordpress.org

+= 1.2 =
+* Refactor credentials upload for compliance with "Plugin Check"
+  * After upgrade, please re-upload credentials.json in Settings screen

 = 1.1 =
 * Add integration with "Contact Form 7 Database Addon - CFDB7"